 It also provides vitamin E, a good antioxidant.
 Experts recommend it to fight crow’s feet and, in general, to keep skin beautiful and healthy.

 7. Avocado oil

-Known for its high content of essential fats and vitamins, avocado oil is one of the most valued ingredients in the cosmetics industry.
+Avocado oil is known for its high content of essential fats and vitamins.
+That’s why it is one of the most valued ingredients in the cosmetics industry.

 8. Carrot oil

 Carrot oil (or to be more exact, from carrot seeds) is one of the best choices to protect the skin against environmental aggression.
 It’s rich in vitamin A and minerals such as phosphorus, magnesium, and iodine, important for tissue functioning.

 Carrot oil increases the production of melanin, a pigment that protects the skin from harmful solar radiation.

 In the cosmetic industry, the extracts of several essential oils are used to make formulas for good skin care.
 However, when it comes to using natural oils and taking advantage of them, you must take some precautions into account, as well as know your skin type and its respective needs very well.

 Experts recommend consulting with your dermatologist before starting to use a specific essential oil or any other natural cosmetic product, since not all skin reacts favorably to everything.

 For example, if you have sensitive skin or a chronic disease (dermatitis, psoriasis, acne, etc.), it’s best to avoid home treatments and follow your doctor’s instructions.